soundanalogous/Breakout/README.md

 Arduino-JS
 ===

 A javascript implementation of the Firmata protocol for Arduino.
-This branch is for testing new features in [Firmata 2.3](http://firmata.svn.sourceforge.net/viewvc/firmata/arduino/trunk/Firmata/) and Arduino 1.0.
-Expect it to change frequently until late September.
+Arduio-JS requires [Firmata 2.3](http://firmata.svn.sourceforge.net/viewvc/firmata/arduino/trunk/Firmata/) which is included in Arduino 1.0.

 To use
 ---